 These modules on the motherboard are accessed through an agent software running on the motherboard.
-The agent software communicates with the PC and performs appropriate actions on the modules.
+The API communicates with the agent and performs actions on the modules.
+Each module is handled by a separate object class in the API.
+The modules and their corresponding classes are described in detail in the following sections.